 Getting Into and Out of Trailers

 In addition to learning how to do a pre-trip inspection of trailer doors, your truck drivers will learn how to safely climb into and out of trailers.
-For medium-duty trucks that make a lot of stops, they may be equipped with a ladder, fold-out stairs or lift gate.
+For delivery vehicles and box trucks that make a lot of stops, they may be equipped with a ladder, fold-out stairs or lift gate.
 Or your driver may be delivering to a place without a dock.